1st Quarter EPS Recap: Disney, It’s a Magical Place… 3M, It’s not so MMM MMM good

 This week marks the top in 1st quarter earnings reports and next week marks the peak in the ability for companies to buyback stock in the 2q before the “dead zone” and blackout window starts to come in play.
 The market will increasingly be focused on macro news from mid-May through the end of June.
 News that will probably cause short term anxiety and increased volatility made worse by the financial press declaring once again the “end of the good times”.
 In our view, we observed two buyable periods last year in the “dead zone”, February and November/December.
 Both periods turned out to be the only “dips” that may have given investors the potential for outsized returns.

 We continue to believe that the 2h2019 and 2020 will be more positive than others are forecasting.
 We will use any second quarter increase in volatility, weakness in stocks, and strength in bonds to continue to shift positions toward a second half acceleration in the economy and stock market.
 We will be posting our outlook closer to mid-year but expect us to continue to make some adjustments in advance of the second half.
 Until the 2h2019, “Rotation Nation” will be the general rule.
 Our first half 2019 market outlook and commentary can be found here.

-Weekly market updates contain general information and expresses the views of Oak Harvest Investment Services.
+Weekly market updates contain general information and express the the views of Oak Harvest Investment Services.
 Data and information cited is believed to be reliable at the time of creation, but is not guaranteed.
 Content should not be regarded as personalized investment advice.
 Views, opinions, and outlooks expressed may change without notice and do not constitute a recommendation, or an offer or solicitation to buy or sell securities.
 In addition, Oak Harvest makes no assurance as to the accuracy of any forecast made.
 Past performance is not indicative of future results.
 Investing involves the risk of loss.